-At most day spas, it's appropriate to tip 15-20%.
-So when you have a $100 massage, tip $15 if the service was average, and 20% or more if the therapist provided outstanding service.
+At most day spas, it's appropriate to tip 15-20 percent of the bill.
+So when you have a $100 massage, tip $15 if the service was average, and $20 or more if the therapist provided outstanding service.

 Some day spas add a service fee, but most do not.
-You can either offer the tip directly to the therapist in cash -- always appreciated -- or add it to your bill.
+You can either offer the tip directly to the therapist in cash—which is always appreciated—or add it to your bill.
 A few spas leave envelopes in the room to encourage tipping.

 Resort and Hotel Spas

-Most spas where you spend the night, including resort spas, hotel and destination, or health spas, add a spa tip or "service fee" of 18-20% onto the massage or facial.
+Most spas where you spend the night, including resort spas, hotel, and destination, or health spas, add a spa tip or "service fee" of 18-20 percent onto the massage or facial.
 If you think you received exceptional service, you can give the therapist additional money in the treatment room.